aytenakl/aytenakl/README.md

 ## 🌐 Triple A Events Website

-Professional business website developed for **Triple A Events & Exhibition Management**.
+Business website developed for Triple A Events & Exhibition Management.
+A modern responsive website designed to represent the brand digitally.
 Built using:

 HTML • CSS • JavaScript